MultiChat/Development/SECURITY.md

 ## Supported Versions

-MultiChat in general only supports the latest version of the plugin.
 Please note version 1.9.1 and lower are no longer supported.

 | Version | Supported          |
 | ------- | ------------------ |